hashicorp/terraform-provider-aws/website/docs/guides/iam-policy-documents.html.md

 - Policy layering - create policy documents that combine and/or overwrite other policy documents
 - Built-in policy error checking

-Otherwise in simple cases, such as a staticly defined assume role policy for an IAM role, Terraform's [multiple line heredoc syntax](#multiple-line-heredoc-syntax) allows the easiest formatting without any indirection of a separate data source configuration or file.
+Otherwise in simple cases, such as a statically defined [assume role policy for an IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_permissions-to-switch.html), Terraform's [multiple line heredoc syntax](#multiple-line-heredoc-syntax) allows the easiest formatting without any indirection of a separate data source configuration or file.

-Additional methods are possible, such [single line string syntax](#single-line-string-syntax), the [file() interpolation function](#file-interpolation-function), and the [template_file data source](#template_file-data-source), however their usage is discouraged due to their complexity.
+Additional methods are available, such [single line string syntax](#single-line-string-syntax), the [file() interpolation function](#file-interpolation-function), and the [template_file data source](#template_file-data-source), however their usage is discouraged due to their complexity.

 ## Recommended Configuration Method Examples